Amiverson25/Prototype_DDO/README.md

-#Driveby Dropoff Prototype

-##A hectic driving game prototype made by University of Utah students.
+# Driveby Dropoff - A hectic driving game prototype

 This prototype was made by 9 University of Utah students over the course of three weeks.